Ambuj123554/id-tagging-schema-explorer/README.md

 - No easy way to explore relationships between presets

 If you've ever tried to contribute to the iD tagging schema or just wanted to understand how a preset works, you know the pain.
+The problem isn’t lack of information — it’s lack of visibility.

 ## What This Does